pulumi/registry/themes/default/content/registry/packages/azure/_index.md

 });
 ```

-Visit the [How-to Guides page]({{<relref "./how-to-guides">}}) to find step-by-step guides for specific scenarios like running an app in Azure App Service or setting up a serverless Azure Function.
+Visit the [How-to Guides]({{<relref "./how-to-guides">}}) to find step-by-step guides for specific scenarios like running an app in Azure App Service or setting up a serverless Azure Function.

 ## SDK packages